EJDiamond/Music-Trivia/README.md

       - The progression counter is shown in the top left, and allows the user to know at what point in the quiz they are at.
       - The score, displayed on the right increases as the user selcets correct answers.

 - __Returning Visitor Goals__

-   - a) As a Returning Visitor, I want to find information about weekly meet ups.
+   - a) As a Returning Visitor, I want to have highscores logged to see progression.
-      - Information on weekly meet ups is displayed clearly on the sites home page, the user simply scrolls down from the heading.
+      - The user has the option to save the score once the quiz is completed.
-      - Alternatively, the user can use the events link in the navigation bar to save time scrolling.
+      - If the user has socred higher than the top 6 previous scores, their score will be visible in the leaderboard.

-   - b) As a Returning Visitor, I want to find the best way to get in contact and sign up for weekly events.
-      - Sign up for newsletter forms are located in the footer on each page with icon buttons clearly showing what is achived by filling it in.
-      - The sign up page is clear and concise with inputs for first and last name as well as email and phone number.

 - __Frequent User Goals__

-   - a) As a Frequent User, I want to check to see if the existing weekly events have had any changes made.
+   - a) As a Frequent User, I want to check my highscores.
-      -  The events section is clearly laid out with all the main information including locations, times and dates.
-      - The location page gives more detailed information on all events.
+      -  The user is able to click the leaderboard button on the hompage and see the highscores that have been logged.

-   - b) As a Frequent User, I want to sign up to the Newsletter so that I am emailed with any newly scheduled events.
+   - b) As a Frequent User, I want to be able to clear highscores so more can be entered.
-      - Sign up for newsletter forms are located in the footer on each page with icon buttons clearly showing what is achived by filling it in.
+      - The user is able to press the clear button on the leaderboard so as that the board is cleared and the user can start the high scores again.

 # Deployment